Here are just a few ideas to get you started…

 |Bill Parks – Jumps for Tall Ships!

-A 70th Birthday Challenge… Supporter Bill Parks is taking part in a Tandem Sky Dive all in the name of Tall Ships Youth Trust.
+A 70th Birthday Challenge… Supporter Bill Parks took part in a Tandem Sky Dive all in the name of Tall Ships Youth Trust and raised nearly £1,000.

 To sponsor Bill in this amazing challenge click here